Azure/azure-service-operator/docs/hugo/content/design/ADR-2022-09-Multiple-Credential-Operator.md

 Here, we would use a fixed pattern for namespaces secrets + annotations for per-resource-group and per-resource secrets.
 Operator would look up for the annotation(`serviceoperator.azure.com/credential-from`) on resource created, if annotation found, then use credentials from secret in annotation.
 If not, then look for the namespaced secret and use the namespaced credential.If none provided, operator shall continue with the global credential.

-NOTE: If namespaced secret is used, operator would inject `serviceoperator.azure.com/credential-from` annotation with the secret name value.
-This would be useful for the operator on each reconcile to know which secret should be used for auth and help users to figure out which credential is used for a resource.
+**NOTE:** Annotations should be watched for changes by the operator and trigger reconcile.

 **Fixed namespaced secret name pattern:**